 Stark Naked Theatre Company concludes its third season with a compelling production of one of William Shakespeare's most fascinating plays, The Winter's Tale.
-Directed by acclaimed Houston actor/director Philip Lehl, The Winter's Tale opens tonight, May 2nd and runs through May 16th at STUDIO 101.
+Directed by acclaimed Houston actor/director Philip Lehl, The Winter's Tale opens on May 2nd and runs through May 16th at STUDIO 101.

 A romantic drama with strong comedic elements, The Winter's Tale is, at its essence, a mesmerizing commentary on both the destructive and redemptive powers of love.
 Stark Naked's minimalist production features a talented ensemble cast comprised of: David Wald (Leontes), Tawny Stephens (Hermione), Jeff McMorrough (Camillo), Luis Galindo (Polixenes), Mike Sims (Autolycus), Courtney Lomelo (Paulina), Matt Lents (Florizel), and Shunte Lofton (Perdita).

 Following the resounding success of Stark Naked's Macbeth, a unique pre-production planning effort for the theatre's second Shakespeare offering began in earnest last fall.
 Lehl, along with co-Artistic Director Kim Tobin, assembled a creative team to collaboratively identify which of Shakespeare's works would be best showcased with a bare bones, minimalist design aesthetic in the intimate setting of STUDIO 101.
 Lehl and Tobin's intention?
 To strip away a production's non-essential layers, thereby emphasizing Shakespeare's text, and allowing the actors-as well as the audience-to be truly immersed in the Bard's timeless storytelling.